Creating, Financing and

 all the bells and whistles of professional page layout software.

-The final professional layout is almost always done in Adobe
+The final professional layout is frequently done in Adobe

 Once we had a first draft of the professional layout, I went to Kinkos